NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Clouds

-{{list clouds}} shows the clouds that have been added to Astra.
+`list clouds` shows the clouds that have been added to Astra.
 Currently only displaying clouds is possible through the SDK, please utilize the UI for adding or removing clouds.

 Command usage: